 Base models can be spruced up with additional content at an extra cost.
 Notably, buyers can pay extra for parking sensors, a wireless phone charger, an auto-dimming rear-view mirrors, LED fog lights, and a body kit.

 The Accord Hybrid is available in three different trim levels -- base Hybrid, mid-level EX-L and top-spec Touring.

 Even the entry-level Hybrid trim comes well equip, with standard equipment including the Honda Sensing technology suite, LED daytime running lights, LED taillights, remote engine start and HD radio.

 The EX-L model adds a 7-inch Display Audio touchscreen infotainment system, SiriusXM radio and Android Auto and Apple CarPlay compatibility.

 The range-topping Touring trim includes luxury features like rain-sensing windshield wipers, auto high-beam headlights, heated rear seats, parking sensors and navigation.

 All Accords come standard with dual front, front side and full-length side-curtain airbags in addition to traction and stability control systems, brake assist, electronic brakeforce distribution and a tire-pressure monitoring system.

-Available on certain trim levels (detailed above) are a blind spot display system, lane departure warning system and forward collision alert system.
+Available on certain trim levels and standard across Hybrid are a blind spot display system, lane departure warning system and forward collision alert system.